SmartgridReady/SGrSpecifications/doc/functionalProfile.md

 | fpPrgDesc   | optional, can occure multiple times, but ideally just a once per language.
 Contains details for the programmer. |

 ## Generic Attributes
 SGr allows to associate attributes to a functional profile (i.e. concerning every data point).
-See [SGrAttr4GenericType](SGrAttr4GenericType.md) for details]
+See [SGrAttr4GenericType](SGrAttr4GenericType.md) for details.

 # Data Point Attributes
 | Element     | Description |